 Delivering a message when and where your audience wants to receive it is a critical component of a successful marketing strategy.
 This is especially true when it comes to AR.

-AMC Theatres, understanding their audience is most interested in upcoming movie trailers when they’re at the movies, incorporated AR technology into their AMC app.
+AMC Theaters, understanding their audience is most interested in upcoming movie trailers when they’re at the movies, incorporated AR technology into their AMC app.
 When a user sees a movie poster in a theatre, they can open the AMC app on their phone, scan the poster, and receive relevant information, including a cast list and a trailer.

 If they’re interested in the movie after scanning, they can also purchase a ticket immediately, within the app.